acoston/Ansible-EfficientIP/README.md

 ## Install

-- put it in your Ansible module directory aka "library"
+- put it in your Ansible module directory
 - you also need to install the "requests" py module

 ## Usage